 On the south west side of the junction loads will over-run and over-sail both verges of the carriageway where one lit chevron sign is to be removed and vegetation trimmed back on both sides.
-Loads are to be raised to oversail a section of barrier on the inside
+Loads are to be raised to over-sail a section of barrier on the inside bend.
+Heights to be confirmed suitable for proposed loads.

-POI Constraint Details bend.
-Heights to be confirmed suitable for proposed loads. loads will over-run the inside verge and over-sail both sides of the carriageway.
+On the north west of the junction loads will over-run the inside verge and over-sail both sides of the carriageway.
 Vegetation should be trimmed from both locations.

 Swept path drawing SPA005 is included in Appendix B.